genelet/molecule/godbi/README.md

     TableName string   `json:"tableName" hcl:"tableName"`
     Columns   []*Col   `json:"columns" hcl:"columns"`
     Pks       []string `json:"pks,omitempty" hcl:"pks,optional"`
-    IdAuto    string   `json:"idAuto,omitempty" hcl:"idAuto,optional"`
+    IDAuto    string   `json:"idAuto,omitempty" hcl:"idAuto,optional"`
     Fks       []*Fk    `json:"fks,omitempty" hcl:"fks,optional"`
     Uniques   []string `json:"uniques,omitempty" hcl:"uniques,optional"`
 }

 ```

-where _TableName_ is the table name. _Columns_ are all columns. _Pks_ is the primary key. _IdAuto_ is the auto ID. _Fks_ is a list of foreign-key relationships.
+where _TableName_ is the table name. _Columns_ are all columns. _Pks_ is the primary key. _IDAuto_ is the auto ID. _Fks_ is a list of foreign-key relationships.
 And _Uniques_ is the combination of columns uniquely defining the row.

 ### 3.4) Connection